Build Resilience-Centered Skills Today

 • Apply the 4 R's to facilitate conversations with families and caregivers

-• Understand how conflict and displacement can affect individuals physically, emotionally, and socially
+• Understand how conflict & displacement can affect individuals physically, emotionally, and socially

 • Understand how conflict & displacement impacts youth and the family system